THE TRUE HISTORY OF THE LIFE AND DEATH OF KING LEAR & HIS THREE DAUGHTERS

 image description

 Arjunan’s work focuses on the intersection of music, dance, rhythm and dialogue.
-As a vocalist, percussionist and speaker, he has presented various arts projects in Sydney with collaborator Indu Balachandran including: Atma: Music and Movement (2017), Bhakti: Art and Devotion (2018), Bhoomi: Woman and Earth (2019) and Re-imagining Dance: Brown Bodies on the Global Stage (2020).
-He also featured in the multi-award-winning play Counting […]
+As a vocalist, percussionist and speaker, he has co-presented and performed in various arts projects including: Atma: Music and Movement (2017), Bhakti: Art and Devotion (2018), Bhoomi: Woman and Earth (2019), Re-imagining Dance: Brown Bodies on the Global Stage (2020) along with Bhoomi: Our Country for Sydney Festival 2021.
+He was Composer and […]

 Read full bio